-According to research from Cisco Security Intelligence Operations, W32.Waledac is the likely successor or variant of the Storm worm and botnet.
+According to research from Cisco Security, W32.Waledac is the likely successor or variant of the Storm worm and botnet.
 W32.Waledac uses HTTP to update its fast flux system, which hides the true origin of its command and control servers.
-Updates are provided to the servers on a regular basis in the form of .php,.png, or .htm files.
+Updates are provided to the servers on a regular basis in the form of .php, .png, or .htm files.
 Furthermore, infected machines that do not reside behind firewalls become DNS servers for the fast flux system, which is capable of generating massive amounts of DNS traffic.

 W32.Waledac attempts to opens a back door on the infected system.
 The worm gathers e-mail addresses from an infected system and send e-mail message containing a copy of itself as an attachment to all gathered e-mail addresses.
 Additionally, the worm attempts to establish a connection with any one address from a long list of IP addresses to send stolen information and download updates.
 Typical malicious code tends to be limited to connecting to a limited number of IP addresses.

 The worm is propagating via e-mail messages that use holiday-themed subject lines and ecard.exe as the attachment.
 Malicious code authors often use these tactics during holiday seasons and other events to entice trusting users into executing malicious attachments.
 The worm is also propagating using Barack Obama-related e-mail messages, which are documented in IntelliShield Threat Outbreak Alert 17421.
 The worm is also being distributed in Valentine's Day-themed e-mails with subject lines such as I give my heart to you and You are the ONE.
 The body of the message contains malicious URLs that direct the user to a website that is hosting a copy of the worm.